mccobbg/react-drawer/README.md

 # react-drawer
 React JS + Vite Image gallery Web app with Firebase sign up and sign in

+Note: the images in the public/images were removed.
+To get this app up and running, you will need to add your own image that's displayed above the fold on the home page.
+To display the gallery images, you will need your own flickr account.

+You will also need to have your own Firebase account and in the console create a react-drawer app.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: